Naveen-Arul/SQLTalk/README.md

 # SQLTalk - AI-Powered Database Analytics

 A full-stack application that allows users to query databases using natural language, with the AI generating SQL queries and returning results with visualizations.
+SQLTalk bridges the gap between business users and data by enabling anyone to get insights from their data without SQL knowledge.

 ## Live Demo